-We foster a culture of transparency and are transparent in our interaction with taxation authorities.
-We maintain an open and honest relationship based on collaboration and integrity.
+The Bank fosters a culture of transparency and are transparent in our interaction with taxation authorities.
+The Bank maintains an open and honest relationship with HMRC based on collaboration and integrity.

 8.10.
 Climate Change Risk

 The Bank recognises that the impact of climate change can have an impact on our financial position in terms of the valuation of our assets, deprecation rate, other liabilities and financial risk disclosures.
 The Board of Directors accepts ownership and is accountable for managing the risks and opportunities associated with climate change risks and its impact on the resilience of the company's business model both in the immediate and longer term.